melaniecisler/100-Days-of-Coding/README.md

 **Thoughts:**  Complete

-**Today's Progress**: LinkedIn Learning: (React Developer Path Step 1) React JS Essential Training by Eve Porcello
+**Today's Progress**: LinkedIn Learning: (React Developer Path Step 1/6) React JS Essential Training by Eve Porcello

 **Thoughts:**  Complete

 **Link to work:** https://eti5s.csb.app/  "Garden_List"
-**Projet: ** Made a simple React-App using react.new which gives you a sandbox then i attached it to github.
+**Project: ** Made a simple React-App using react.new which gives you a sandbox then i attached it to github.
 This app let's you add and delete your garden supplies and where you want to put them.

 ### Day 79: April 20, 2021

-**Today's Progress**: LinkedIn Learning:  Azure For Developers: Resource Planning by Matt Milner
+**Today's Progress**: LinkedIn Learning:  (Azure Developer Path 2/6) Azure For Developers: Resource Planning by Matt Milner

 **Thoughts:**  Complete